Sumo: Professional sumo tournaments

 The matchups for each day of the tournament are determined by the sumo elders who are members of the judging division of the Japan Sumo Association.
 They meet every morning at 11 am and announce the following day's matchups around 12 pm.
 An exception are the final day 15 matchups, which are announced much later on day 14.
 Each wrestler only competes against a selection of opponents from the same division, though small overlaps can occur between two divisions.
 The first bouts of a tournament tend to be between wrestlers who are within a few ranks of each other.
 Afterwards, the selection of opponents takes into account a wrestler's prior performance.
 For example, in the lower divisions, wrestlers with the same record in a tournament are generally matched up with each other and the last matchups often involve undefeated wrestlers competing against each other, even if they are from opposite ends of the division.
-In the top division, in the last few days, wrestlers with exceptional records often have matches against much more highly ranked opponents, including san'yaku wrestlers, especially if they are still in the running for the top division championship.
+In the top division, in the last few days, wrestlers with exceptional records often have matches against much more highly ranked opponents, including wrestlers, especially if they are still in the running for the top division championship.
 Similarly, more highly ranked wrestlers with very poor records may find themselves fighting wrestlers much further down the division.